e-Aadhaar vs. Physical Card: Understanding Their Equal Validity

 What is Aadhaar and why it matters to you

-Aadhaar is a special 12-digit unique identification number issued by the Unique Identification Authority of India (UIDAI).
-Think of it as your unique digital fingerprint for official purposes.
+Aadhaar is a unique 12-digit identification number issued by the Unique Identification Authority of India (UIDAI).
+It serves as your distinct digital identifier for official purposes.
 It is designed to be a single, reliable proof of identity that helps you access various services and benefits across the country.
 Having an Aadhaar number means you have a verified identity that is recognised by many different organisations.

 How Aadhaar helps you in daily life